-The law around organ and tissue donation in Scotland is changing to an opt out system on 26 March 2021 to help save and improve lives.
+The law in Scotland has changed to an opt out system to help save and improve lives.

 Organ and tissue donation law in Scotland

 The Human Tissue (Authorisation) (Scotland) Act 2019 provides for a system of deemed authorisation for organ and tissue donation for transplantation purposes.
 This is commonly known as an opt out system.